 - Volunteering opportunities are offered to members based on availability for students 18 and older.
 Those include mucking, longing, horse handling, grooming, and other horse related activities involving horse's daily care.

-- You can bring a friend for a lesson at the discounted $45 rate up to 2 times per month; but we only allow 1 time per individual.
+- You can bring a friend for a lesson at the discounted $50 rate up to 1 times per month.
 They must sign up for the membership or pay the non-member rate after their first lesson.

 Provided on excellent horses, with a safe and fun learning environment.
 They are sold in monthly memberships, lessons must be scheduled within the month of the membership purchased.
 They can be paid cash, check or Venmo or credit card (4%fee)

 Whether an experienced rider or a total novice, whatever your age, riding is a sport for all.

 No matter which age or skill group you belong in, our stables will welcome you and offer the chance to enjoy our unique atmosphere to learn to ride, take private hacks or lessons, and develop your horse care and knowledge in the stables

 We also arrange social evenings, competitions, guest speakers, stable management talks and outings to equestrian events.